 As mentioned before, Python is a programming language.
 Languages are hard to master.
 One thing that PVG teaches at the very beginning is that, to fully understand how a video game works, we have to:

 - observe how it is played,

 - play it ourselves, and finally,

 One thing PVG doesn’t run short of is examples.
 Programming a video game involved tasks similar to baking a cake, or ordering at a fast food drive through, or writing an essay!

 Examples help make a complicated or foreign idea easy to understand.
 That bit about observing, playing and describing video games?
 Think of it as watching, playing, and teaching tennis!

 PVG might be the course that hooks you in on learning programming languages.
-While I side more with Jony Ive than Tim Cook, I saw so many similarities between computer science and design work.
-I am proud to have been a part in designing this course along with Veronica, Sandra, Yasemin and Neal and of course the brilliant content team: Duane, Paul, Emma, Elyse and Anne!
+We are proud to have collaborated with brilliant content team: Duane, Paul, Emma, Elyse and Anne!